orlan0045/docker-ai-agents-examples/README.md

 This project demonstrates the evolution of AI agents using Docker's new AI features, showcasing different levels of complexity and capabilities.

+For a detailed walkthrough and use-case article, see: [Docker AI Agents Era on Medium](https://medium.com/@andriiorlov/docker-ai-agents-era-e70ca5c0f7ec)

 ## Overview

 This demo showcases how to build AI agents using Docker's Model Runner and MCP (Model Context Protocol) Gateway.
 The project is organized into three levels, each demonstrating progressively more advanced AI capabilities: